simple-starters/hello-fun/README.md

 ## Standalone app with embedded Tomcat server

-To run the app using the embedded Tomcat server you can run this command:
+To run the app using the embedded server you can run this command:

 ```bash
 ./mvnw spring-boot:run
 ```

-You can access the function using `curl`:
+You can then access the function using `curl`:

 ```bash
 curl -w'\n' -H 'Content-Type: text/plain' localhost:8080 -d "Fun"